harness/developer-hub/docs/platform/settings/default-settings.md

 To do this you must enable **Allow Overrides** at the account and/or org scope.
 This allows the setting to be overridden at lower scopes. **Allow Overrides** is not available at the project scope because that is the lowest scope.

-To force lower scopes to inherit the configuration from a higher scope, disable **Allow Overrides**
+To force lower scopes to inherit the configuration from a higher scope, disable **Allow Overrides**.

 ### Restore to Default